 Heart and Blood Health

 A steady flow of blood and nutrients ensures cells receive the compounds needed to fire accurately and carry wastes out of the system.
 If you have high: blood pressure, cholesterol, C-reactive protein (an inflammatory marker), or a more progressive form of heart disease, it's a warning sign that you are developing heart disease and should take action soon.

 However, you can also prevent all of this through healthy food choices and exercise.
-Antioxidant and anti-inflammatory foods protect the arteries and eliminate free radicals and inflammatory proteins from the blood, and out of the body.
+Antioxidant and anti-inflammatory foods protect the arteries and neutralize free radicals.
 The protective foods include: brightly colored fruits and vegetables, avocadoes, low heat roasted or raw nuts and seeds, high fiber grains like steel cut oats, wild rice, sweet potatoes, quinoa, and other plant foods.